Geometrization of the Schr\"odinger Model for the Minimal Representation of an Even Orthogonal Group: The de Rham Setting: Geometry of the Conformal Compactification

 Throughout, we shall work over a field $\kappa$ of characteristic 0.\footnote{Some of the results here hold for odd characteristic as well.
 However, the ring of Grothendieck differential operators on affine space is quite a bit larger than the usual Weyl algebra in characteristic $p$; thus many of the results of Sections \ref{DiffOpSect}, \ref{KazhLaumGlueSect}, and \ref{DModHarmSect} would need to be altered to account for, e.g., the presence of divided powers.
 This would be an interesting direction for further investigation.} Let $V = V_1 \oplus V_2$ denote a quadratic vector space, where $V_1 \cong V_2 \cong \A^k$, and $V \cong \A^{2k} =\A^n$.
 Thus $n = 2k$ is even; we assume $k \ge 2$ and $n \ge 4$.

 For $(x_1, \ldots, x_k; y_1, \ldots, y_k) \in V$, we define the quadratic form

 Let $B(v,w) := Q(v+w) - Q(v) - Q(w)$ denote the associated bilinear form:

-In later sections, we will consider what happens when we vary the isomorphism class of the form $Q$; for now, we assume that $Q$ is in the trivial Witt class.
+Much of this paper is independent of the isomorphism class of $Q$ (so long as it is nondegenerate); we will try to point out where we assume that $Q$ is given explicitly by \ref{QDef} (and in particular, is in the trivial Grothendieck-Witt class).
 We let $H$ denote the orthogonal group of $V$ with respect to the quadratic form $Q$.

+Throughout this paper, we will attempt to carefully distinguish between $V$ and $V^*$, though naturally both are identified by the bilinear form $B$.
+Under the isomorphism $V \simeq V^*$ induced by $B$, we will write $v^\flat \in V^*$ for the covector corresponding to $v \in V$, and $\nu^{\sharp} \in V$ for the vector corresponding to $\nu \in V^*$.

 Next we let $V^{+}:=\{(x_0, x_1, \ldots, x_k; y_1, y_2, \ldots, y_{k+1})\}\cong \A^{n+2}$, under the quadratic form

 and we let $G$ denote the corresponding orthogonal group.
 Inspired by physicists' notation, we will let